 How can I arrange a visit from a Therapy Dog?

 Pets As Therapy arrange visits to establishments from schools to hospitals.
 They can also help get therapy dogs certified.
-Find out more here.
+Request a visit here.

 TheraPaws is a London-based charity where you can either request a visit from a therapy dog or volunteer to assist.